 - Research owl calls to be prepared for birding by ear.
 Many owls have distinctive calls, and listening carefully can not only help you identify the bird by sound, but can also help you locate the bird for the best view.

 - Choose the proper optics.
-Birding binoculars with wider lenses to capture more light are the best option for seeing owls in low light conditions, and a spotting scope can be effective to watch a perched owl.
+Birding binoculars with wider lenses to capture more light are the best option for seeing owls in low light conditions, and a spotting scope can be effective to watch a perched owl without disturbing the bird.

 - Dress appropriately for the local weather, bearing in mind that temperatures can drop quickly after sunset.
 Choose non-reflective, quiet fabrics without metal fasteners that can reflect light to be as unobtrusive as possible to the birds.
 Darker colors and dark camouflage are the best options for what to wear out owling.

 - Add appropriate nighttime supplies to your field bag, including a strong flashlight with extra batteries, insect repellant, and warm drinks if desired.